tewarid/tewarid.github.io/_posts/2016/2016-04-26-make-things-smart-with-homekit-and-raspberry-pi.md

 ## Configuring Wi-Fi

-RASPBIAN JESSIE LITE lacks a full-fledged user interface, making Wi-Fi configuration slightly painful.
+Raspbian LITE lacks a full-fledged user interface, making Wi-Fi configuration slightly painful.
 I am using a Wi-Fi stick and had some issues getting the driver to work.
 Hopefully, you've got a Raspberry Pi 3, or a compatible Wi-Fi stick that does not require too much tinkering.
 You can also use Ethernet.
 The following can be used to check whether your network interface can be listed

 ```bash
 ifconfig